Postgraduate Diploma in Engineering

 |Postgraduate compulsory module

-This course about working collaboratively is based around two residential weekends.
+This module about working collaboratively is based around two residential weekends.
 You’ll work in a small team on an engineering project, finally submitting a report.

 See full description.